 Planning the Guest List: How to Know How Many Guests to Invite to Your Wedding in Nigeria

-The number of wedding guests to invite depends on your budget, as there’s a big relationship between your guest list and the budget you have – the more guests you invite, the more your budget will increase.
+The number of wedding guests to invite should depend on your budget.
+That’s because there’s a big relationship between your guest list and the budget you have – the more guests you invite, the more your budget will increase.
 During wedding planning, determining the appropriate number for your guest list is critical to getting your wedding reception budget right as well as knowing how many invitation cards to print.
 A guest list will give you a clear idea of the venue size and quantity of food & drinks you require, hence how much to budget for those – so that you will be far from over-spending or under-estimating your wedding requirements.

 So, when planning how many wedding guests to expect, here are a few tips to keep in mind:

 Step 1: Set the Maximum Number of Wedding Guests